Having more fun than a human being should be allowed to have.

 I don't read their stuff that often.

-Well, yeah, I saw it on their website.
+Okay, well, yeah, I saw it on their website.

-And when I read this, this was before the offensive in the jaff and the victory that we've had in the last several days.
+And when I read this, this was before the offensive in the Jaff and the victory that we've had in the last several days.

-I got a question for you on this.
+Yeah, I got a question for you on this.

 What will be the purpose of this?

-Um I'll leave that up to you, Russ.
+I leave that up to you, Rush.

 You're the expert.